MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Executive-Summary.md

 -   **Attractive Accounts for Credential Theft** - Credential theft attacks are those in which an attacker initially gains privileged access to a computer on a network and then uses freely available tooling to extract credentials from the sessions of other logged-on accounts.
     Included in this section are the following:

-    -   **Activities that Increase the Likelihood of Compromise** - Because the target of credential theft is usually highly privileged domain accounts and ‚Äúvery important person‚Äù (VIP) accounts, it is important for administrators to be conscious of activities that increase the likelihood of a success of a credential-theft attack.
+    -   **Activities that Increase the Likelihood of Compromise** - Because the target of credential theft is usually highly privileged domain accounts and ìvery important personî (VIP) accounts, it is important for administrators to be conscious of activities that increase the likelihood of a success of a credential-theft attack.
 These activities are:

         -   Logging on to unsecured computers with privileged accounts